kptdev/kpt/docs/design-docs/08-package-variant.md

 into an organization, or an organizational package into a team repository.

 That is useful, but not extremely compelling by itself.
-More interesting is when we use `PackageVariant` as a primitive for automations that act on other dimensions of scale.
-That means writing controllers that emit `PackageVariant` resources.
-For example, we can create a controller that instantiates a `PackageVariant`s for each developer in our organization, or we can create a controller to manage `PackageVariant`s across environments.
+More interesting is when we use PackageVariant as a primitive for automations that act on other dimensions of scale.
+That means writing controllers that emit PackageVariant resources.
+For example, we can create a controller that instantiates a PackageVariants for each developer in our organization, or we can create a controller to manage PackageVariants across environments.
 The ability to not only clone a package, but make systematic changes to that package enables flexible automation.